Your application will not be processed until all required supporting documentation has been received by the School of Continuing Studies.

 - Transcripts in languages other than English or French must be accompanied by an English or French translation provided by the institution issuing the transcript or by a certified translator.

-- Transcripts, or certified copies, must be official, bearing the university seal and signature of the registrar.
+- Transcripts, or certified copies, must be official, bearing the university seal with full name and signature of the registrar on every page of the document.
 They must include the grading key along with an explanation of the grading system.

-- Transcripts, or certified copies, must be sent directly by the institution in a sealed and stamped envelope, or they may be sent electronically via CREPUQ (Quebec only).
+- Transcripts, or certified copies, must be sent directly by the institution in a sealed, stamped and signed envelope, or they may be sent electronically via CREPUQ (Quebec only).

 - If the transcript does not indicate that a degree has been conferred, a certified copy of the degree certificate (diploma) will also be required.